 Actraphane is a suspension for injection that contains the active substance human insulin.
 It is available as vials, cartridges (Penfill) or prefilled pens (InnoLet or FlexPen).
 Actraphane contains both fast-acting (soluble) and long-acting (isophane) insulin:

 - Actraphane 30: soluble insulin 30% and isophane insulin 70%;

 - Actraphane 40: soluble insulin 40% and isophane insulin 60%;

 - Actraphane 50: soluble insulin 50% and isophane insulin 50%.

 The medicine can only be obtained with a prescription.

 How is Actraphane used?

 Actraphane is given by injection under the skin in the thigh, the abdominal wall (at the front of the waist), the gluteal region (buttocks) or the deltoid region (shoulder).
+The injection site should be changed for each injection.
 The patient's blood glucose (sugar) should be tested regularly to find the lowest effective dose.